Angie55/UC-Milestone-Project-0ne/README.md

 To run the project locally by cloning from GitHub:
 1. Click this link to go to the projects [GitHub repository](https://github.com/Angie55/UC-Milestone-Project-0ne).
-2. Click the green **Clone or download** dropdown at the top right, just above the list if files and commits.
+2. Click the green **Clone or download** dropdown at the top right, just above the list of files and commits.
 3. Copy the URL in the box under **Clone to HTTPS**. https://github.com/Angie55/UC-Milestone-Project-0ne.git
 4. Open **Git Bash** in your local IDE.
 5. Change the current working directory to the location you want the cloned directory to be made.